Even though Hydro-Québec uses water to generate over 99% of its output, the company is interested in all forms of renewable energy.

-Thirteen new wind farms came on stream at the end of 2014 and during 2015.
+Eight new wind farms came in service at the end of 2015 and during 2016.

 Hydro-Québec is also at the forefront of research on integrating wind generation into large power grids.
 In addition, Hydro Québec's reasearch institute is investigating emerging renewable energies that could eventually be used to complement hydro and wind power in Québec.

 - In October 2008, the Canadian Wind Energy Association (CanWEA) presented its Group Leadership Award to Hydro-Québec for its efforts in developing wind power.